1LE00/frontend-assignment/README.md

 2. Commit your code regularly and push the changes to your forked repository.
 3. Do not create a pull request; just submit your forked repository.
 4. Provide a DOCS.md file with all the technologies used and how to run the program locally.
-5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://forms.gle/G8o13gui7hQR8p39A).
+5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://forms.gle/r5ENHoDewE5swP9x7).

-- Submission Deadline: Thursday, July 6, 2023, 4:00 PM
+- Submission Deadline: Task Submission: 2023/07/21 12:00 AM

 Check out the discussion section of this repo to ask any related queries or doubts.
 Note: The assignment is intended to help you grasp basic concepts.
 Don't hesitate to ask for any clarifications in the discussion section of this repo.
 Good luck with your assignment!